Table of Contents

 1. Contact the Life Insurance Company

 The first step is to contact the company managing the life insurance policy.
 If you know your loved one worked with a specific financial representative, you could contact this professional directly for help.
 Otherwise, contact the insurance company's customer service department.
 Its representatives will explain the specifics of what you will need to submit a claim.
-They will also either provide or point you to the appropriate forms.
+They will also either provide the appropriate forms.

 2. Obtain Certified Copies of the Death Certificate

-The life insurance company will require a certified copy of the insured's death certificate for the claim.
+The life insurance company will usually require a certified copy of the insured's death certificate for the claim.
 Life insurance companies generally will not accept photocopies.
 You must get a certified copy from the funeral director or medical professional who initially prepared the document.
-You could also request a copy from your local government records office.
+You could also request a copy from the local health department that issued the death certificate.

 3. Complete & Submit the Claim Paperwork